Emroess/Tridark-UAV/README.md

 # Tridark-UAV

-A smart, easy to manufacture, versatile drone plane.
+A smart and versatile drone plane.

-Mission: to disprove participating in robotics & aerospace requires a PhD.
+Mission: to test and learn about the airframe and electronics in an autonomous drone.

 ## Version 1 Goal:
 **To assemble the Flightory Stallion VTOL airframe and have a stable flight capable airframe by March 28th.**